top of page

 I am generally available to come to your home to help you and your partner manage before heading to your birthing facility.
 At the Hospital or Birthing Center, I can attend to your needs throughout labor and the delivery of your baby.
 My services will include:

-• Facilitation of your birth vision as far as it is safely possible within the circumstances of your labor and delivery, including but not limited to comfort measures, movement, positioning, or almost anything else that feels supportive to you
+• Facilitation of your Birth Vision as far as it is safely possible within the circumstances of your labor and delivery, including but not limited to comfort measures, movement, positioning, or almost anything else that feels supportive to you

 • Working with your partner (if applicable) to establish and maintain a peaceful and positive environment